-Criminal justice happens to be a popular FNU program, but you can expect this much variety from many of our programs in order to provide a well-rounded education.
+Criminal justice happens to be a popular Florida National University program, but you can expect this much variety from many of our programs in order to provide a well-rounded education.
 To learn more about your career possibilities in this and other fields, contact one of our counselors today.

 Career Options for A.A.
 Graduates

 As previously mentioned, pursuing an A.A. degree opens many professional opportunities across various economic sectors.
-The 10 career paths below may be realistically attained by FNU students who complete A.A. programs:
+The 10 career paths below may be realistically attained by Florida National University students who complete A.A. programs:

 - Median pay: $61,520